Example Goal: Run 3 times per week

 If you've opted to use an automatic data source, follow the link for your device to get goal setup instructions.
 If you're going to enter data manually, keep reading!

-Manual-entry running miles goal setup
+Manual-entry running goal setup

-1. Head to create a new goal (also accessible through the New Goal link in the top menu).
+1. Head to create a new goal (also accessible through the New Goal link in the top menu).You can also prefill the values from this example (like the goal name, units, rate and initial leeway) using this link!

 2. Click the + icon to start a new manual entry goal.